-Anders Anderson is Associate Professor at the Stockholm School of Economics and a Research Fellow at the Swedish House of Finance (SHoF).
-Anderson obtained his doctoral degree in 2004 at the Stockholm School of Economics.
+Anders Anderson is Associate Professor at the Stockholm School of Economics and a Research Fellow at the Swedish House of Finance.
+He obtained his doctoral degree in 2004 at the Stockholm School of Economics.
 He held post-doctoral positions at the Institute for Financial Research (SIFR) and the University of Mannheim before being appointed Assistant Professor at the Department of Economics at the Stockholm University in 2006.
 In 2009, he returned to SIFR as Deputy Director.
 He was Director of the Swedish House of Finance between 2014 and 2021, and has been teaching the course Behavioral Finance at the SSE Master program since 2011.
 Andersons’s research is mainly focused on behavioral and consumer finance, but also include the trading behavior of individual and institutional investors.
 His research has been published in some of the world’s leading finance journals that has rendered him the 2016 AFBC Black Rock Best Paper Award and the 2018 GFLEC Financial Literacy Research Award.

 Education: BA and MSc, Stockholm University; PhD, Stockholm School of Economics.

 Anders Anderson, Howard Jones and José Martinez (2020).
 Measuring the Added Value of Stock Recommendations.
 Journal of Financial and Quantitative Analysis, vol. 55, pp. 1915-1945

 Anders Anderson, Forest Baker and David Robinson (2017).
 Precautionary savings, retirement planning and misperceptions of financial literacy.
 Journal of Financial Economics, vol. 126, pp. 383-398